Coalition of Nine

-The lands of Mulrath have not expanded or shrunk drastically since the country's founding - they have only been subject to one massive attempt at invasion at the hands of the Danzou Theocracy, which, though close, did not succeed in capturing any territory in the lands of the Coalition and placed it under the control of the Theocracy.
+The lands of Mulrath have not expanded or shrunk drastically since the country's founding - they have only been subject to one massive attempt at invasion at the hands of the Danzou Theocracy, which, while pyrrhic for the Theocracy, successfully took the city of Maasselt from the lands of the Coalition and placed it under the control of the Theocracy.

 The military of Mulrath is one with a massive emphasis on magical training and power - mages are incredibly commonplace in Mulrath, to the point where even the common soldiery are trained in some degree of spellcasting, either as the legendary Eldritch Knights or the lowly Maguses that often come out of the Outer Colleges of the Umberlight Society.
 They even have an impressive cavalry force(Though through the use of magic primarily), and thanks to government-mandated schooling that trains all citizens in the ways of combat and requires two years of service in the military before returning to civilian life, the country is suprisingly well-prepared both with a civilian militia and an army made of up well-trained soldiers, large amounts of casters, and blended professions who master melee and casting both.
 Legendarily, though the number of powerful mages the country can field is well-known as terrifying, the country also is much feared for its "Arcane Cavalry" that charges in on mounts made of magic - a force much feared by those who would seek to attack them.